MicrosoftDocs/learn/learn-pr/wwl-sci/build-overall-security-strategy-architecture/includes/4-develop-security-requirements-based-business-goals.md

 ##### Govern

-Here are the steps in the govern process of this stage.:
+Here are the steps in the govern process of this stage:

 1. **Methodology**: Consider your end state solution.
 Then define a methodology that incrementally takes you from your first steps all the way to full cloud governance.
 1. **Benchmark**: Use the [governance benchmark tool](https://cafbaseline.com/) to assess your current state and future state to establish a vision for applying the framework.